 Pricing on the Shopify App Store

-Plan Starting price What's included
+Plan / layer Starting price What's included

 That $750/month is the floor — it's what shows on the listing regardless of your store size.
 The actual bill scales with your annual Shopify GMV and the modules you add, often landing well above the headline number.